-As time has passed, appreciation for Michael Mann’s crime saga masterpiece “Heat” has only continued to grow.
+As time has passed, appreciation for Michael Mann’s crime saga masterpiece “Heat” has continued to grow.
 Few films have ever captured Los Angeles so magnificently as Mann did here.
 Even after all of these years, a few locations remain secret, but most have surfaced.

 LOCATION: Venice Blvd / Convention Center Dr, Los Angeles, CA 90015

 The robbers emerge from underneath this split overpass for the collision.

 This is where Vincent arrives to investigate the aftermath.

 McCauley’s crew takes Waingro to the former Johnie’s Broiler in Downey, where they attempt to kill him in the parking lot, but he ultimately escapes.
 The restaurant has a unique history, having appeared in many other films, such as “Short Cuts,” “License To Drive,” “The Game,” “One Hour Photo” and many more.
 In 2007, the building was unfortunately demolished.
 However, Bob’s Big Boy purchased the property years later and rebuilt it based on the original blueprints and even some of the same materials.
 So what stands now closely resembles what was seen in the film.

 LOCATION: 7447 Firestone Blvd, Downey, CA 90241

 The bookstore (1254 3rd Street Promenade, Santa Monica, CA 90401) where Eady, played by Amy Brenneman works, as well as the cafe (1457 3rd Street Promenade, Santa Monica, CA 90401) where she gets to know Neil are part of the 3rd Street Promenade in Santa Monica.
 The whole area, an outdoor pedestrian mall, was heavily renovated and both businesses are long since gone.